WHITEPAPER

 • mempool.rs - Transaction pool with fee prioritization

-• reputation.rs - Peer reputation and uptime proofs
+• reputation.rs - Peer scoring and ban tracking

 • sybil.rs - Sybil-resistant handshake protocol